colinxy/colinxy.github.io/about.md

 could tell personality from a person's emacs configuration.
 So is the case in choice of software or programming languages.

+I enjoy [digitalocean](https://digitalocean.com) for cloud hosting.
+Here is [my referal link](https://m.do.co/c/4604523c7997) if you want to get $10 for free.

 </br>